First Month Free Car Insurance

 - The age and overall value of the car you want to insure

-- What type of coverage do you need (collision and comprehensive or basic liability)
+- What kind of coverage do you need (collision and comprehensive or basic liability)

 - Any extra features you may want on your policy, such as roadside assistance or rental car reimbursement

-In the best-case scenario, with a perfect driving record and credit score, you will qualify to pay absolutely nothing for your first month’s car insurance.
+In the best-case scenario, with a perfect driving record and credit score, you will qualify to pay absolutely nothing for your first month’s car insurance except for the required deposit.
 This is usually known as a discounted policy.
-It’s typically offered to brand new customers looking for car insurance with 0 down payment available.
+It’s typically offered to brand-new customers looking for car insurance with 0 down payment available.

 A policy with one-month free coverage is just like any other.
 You get the coverage you need, but you don’t pay until the second month.
 However, you may not be saving as much as you think.

 Yes, a few car insurance companies offer car insurance with zero down with no strings attached, but they are few and far between.
-Instead, what most companies do is fiddle with the numbers a little bit.
+Instead, most companies fiddle with the numbers a little bit.

 Here’s an example: If your policy costs $600, your payments will break down to $100 a month car insurance for six months.
 If you get your first month free, they will likely bump up your monthly payment to $120 a month.
 So, you are paying for the policy in full, yet you don’t have to make a payment in the first month.